asdumitrescu/World-of-Games/README.md

 ### The Flask Web Service (Scores)

 The web service is a Flask application that runs an html code and will show the scores inside a browser.
 The main route (/): Accepts a GET request and returns an HTML page that displays the user's name and score from the "name.txt" and "scores.txt" files, respectively.

-It can be started by running the MainScores.py file located in Scores folder as following:

-#### Open terminal ===> Navigate to Scores folder ===> Run the following command:

-    python3 MainScores.py

-After running the above command you can access it here: http://localhost:5000/

-#### It can be also runned inside a docker container by navigating to Scores folder and running the following command:
+#### It can be runned inside a docker container by navigating to Scores folder and running the following command:

     docker-compose build